Lady Popular

 Lady Popular is a freemium, online fashion game for iOS and Android developed by the Bulgarian software company XS Software.
-The game was originally released in the end of 2009, and in August 2012, the second major version was officially released as a separate game under the name Lady Popular Fashion Arena.
-It is recommended for Ages 13+..
+The game was originally released at the end of 2009, and in August 2012, the second major version was officially released as a separate game under the name Lady Popular Fashion Arena.
+It is recommended for ages 13 and up.
 Lady Popular is a casual dress-up game that aims primarily at a female audience.
-Lady Popular has been translated into 21 languages and has over 8 million registered users.
+It has been translated into 21 languages and has over 8 million registered users.

 Gameplay

 Each player begins the game by creating her female character, called "Lady".
 After the creation of the Ladies, a player can change her appearance (hairstyle, makeup, etc.), create clothes for Lady, rent an apartment and decorate it, cooperate with other players in clubs and party missions, communicate with other Players, play duels at Fashion Arena, communicate using them in the game, post comments and chat, increase their popularity and compete with them in the competition for the best lady, the best apartment and the best party.